 Updates

 Page 29: “This suggests that lifetime prevalence [of mental disorders] for adults has climbed toward 60 or 70 percent or more.”
-Update: A 2020 study in New Zealand published by JAMA, the Journal of the American Medical Association, claims to have found that 86% of people had developed at least one mental illness by age 45, and 85% of those had developed two mental illnesses.
+A 2020 study in New Zealand published by JAMA, the Journal of the American Medical Association, claims to have found that 86% of people had developed at least one mental illness by age 45, and 85% of those had developed two mental illnesses.

 Page 164: “In 2021, a follow-up OIG report and a separate New York Times investigation found that diagnoses of schizophrenia had been climbing tremendously in LTC facilities.”
-Update: In 2023, the Centers for Medicare & Medicaid Services launched an effort to rein in psychiatrists who were doling out diagnoses of schizophrenia to nursing home residents just to legitimize coercively tranquilizing them with antipsychotic drugs.
+In 2023, the Centers for Medicare & Medicaid Services launched an effort to rein in psychiatrists who were doling out diagnoses of schizophrenia to nursing home residents just to legitimize coercively tranquilizing them with antipsychotic drugs.

 Clarifications and Corrections

 Page 64: “…at one point, she nearly died from dehydration….”
-Clarification: The dehydration event occurred prior to Louise entering foster care.
+The dehydration event occurred prior to Louise entering foster care.